M-Meydan/FxResult/README.md

 ## Pagination Support

-FxResults provides built-in pagination helpers that return paged data wrapped in a `Result<List<T>>` with pagination metadata attached to `.Meta`.
+FxResult provides built-in pagination helpers that return paged data wrapped in a `Result<List<T>>` with pagination metadata attached to `.Meta`.

 ### Example